WonderJourney: Going from Anywhere to Everywhere: Approach

 We propose an auto-regressive scene description generation process, i.e., the \llmpart~ takes a set of past and current scene descriptions as input and predicts the subsequent scene description: \aroundeqn

 \aroundeqn where $\mathcal{S}_{i}$ denotes the $i^\text{th}$ scene description, and $g_\text{description}$ denotes the scene description generator which is implemented by an LLM that takes two inputs: 1) the task specification $\mathcal{J}$ = \textit{``You are an intelligent scene generator.
-Please generate 3 most common entities in the next scene, along with a brief background description.''}\footnote{This is a brief summary of the actual prompt provided in Appendix~\ref{sec:prompts}.}; and 2) the scene description memory $\mathcal{M}_{i} = \{\mathcal{S}_0, \mathcal{S}_1, \cdots, \mathcal{S}_i\}$ which is a collection of past and current scenes.
+Please generate 3 most common entities in the next scene, along with a brief background description.''} ; and 2) the scene description memory $\mathcal{M}_{i} = \{\mathcal{S}_0, \mathcal{S}_1, \cdots, \mathcal{S}_i\}$ which is a collection of past and current scenes.
 The latest description memory is: \aroundeqn

 \aroundeqn We define the scene description $\mathcal{S}_i \!=\! \{ S, O_i, B_i \}$, which consists of a style $S$ that is kept consistent across scenes, objects in the scene $O_i$, and a concise caption $B_i$ describing the background of the scene.
 We allow the LLM to output natural language descriptions, and then use a lexical category filter to process the raw text of $O_i$ and $B_i$ such that we only keep nouns for entities and adjectives for attributes.
 Empirically this generates more coherently connected scenes compared to requiring the LLM to directly output this structured description.